puppetlabs/clj-i18n/README.md

     (println (trs "It takes {0} women {1} months to have a child" 3 9))

+It is sometimes useful to tell the translator something about the message;
+you can do that by preceding the message string in the`trs`/`tru` invocation with a comment; in the above example you might want to say

+    ;; This is really just a silly example message.
+It gets the following ;; arguments:
+    ;; 0 : number of women (an integer)
+    ;; 1 : number of months (also an integer)
+    (println (trs "It takes {0} women {1} months to have a child" 3 9))

+The comment will be copied to `messages.pot` together with the actual message so that translators have some context on what they are working on.
+Note that such comments must be immediately preceding the string that is the message.
+WHen you write

+    ;; No transaltor will see this
+    (trs
+      "A message on another line")

+the comments do *not* get extracted into `messages.pot`.

 ### Project setup

 1. In your `project.clj`, add `puppetlabs/i18n` to the `:dependencies` and